 Any other information relating to you (or other individuals) which you may provide to us.

 Sensitive Categories of Information

 Some jurisdictions consider certain personal information particularly sensitive.
 Substantial collects this data for statistical and reporting purposes only.
 This information may be required in order to create an account on our platforms, as some grantors require that we track the age of our participants.
 Substantial does not share this information with third parties for business purposes; Substantial only shares this information with grantors when required as a term of the grant.
+Whenever possible, when such information is shared, Substantial will provide it in aggregate form.
 Such information may include the following:

 Date of birth

 Substantial collects information when you provide it to Substantial, such as when you use the “contact us” feature on the Substantial Website, register for access to services or otherwise communicate with Substantial (such as by email, via Substantial social media pages or through survey responses).

 Substantial collects certain information automatically when you use the Substantial Website, such as your IP address and domain name, browser type, history of pages viewed and other usage information about your use of the Substantial Website.
 Substantial collects this information for site administration purposes, such as to analyze this data for trends and statistics.
 Substantial may share statistical or aggregated non-personal information about its users with advertisers, business partners, sponsors and other third parties.
 This data is used to customize the Substantial Website content and advertising to deliver a better experience to our users.
 Please see the section below on cookies for more information.